strangenative/strangenative.github.io/_projects/2013_search.md

 With firsts like a privacy-aware index, <small>NLP</small> parsing engine, as well as personalized autocompletions and search snippets, it was one of the most technically ambitious projects the young company had yet undertaken.

 As Product Designer, I began working directly with Mark and other key executives in March of 2012.
 Mark called Search Facebook's _Third Pillar_—as important to the company's future as News Feed and Timeline.
-I took it from concept to launch in nine months, generating seven patents along the way.[^1]
+I took it from concept to launch in nine months, generating seven patents along the way.

 <video controls>
     <source src="../assets/videos/graphsearch_explainer.mp4" type="video/mp4">